m-siegel/BeHere/README.md

 ## Authors
 [Tim Crawley](https://github.com/tcrawley2) and [Ilana-Mahmea Siegel](https://github.com/m-siegel/)

+## Release Notes:
+- release 0.0.0 - Proof of work midpoint Nov 15 for class.

 ## What
 A fullstack web application for sharing events within an organization.
 Users sign up with their organization email, which allows them to post events for other organization members to see.
 Users can see, upvote and RSVP to events that are posted within their organization.